-3. Read the book.
-Each unit has more information than I can reasonably cover in a one-hour lecture.
+- 3. Read the book.
+Each unit has more information than I can reasonably cover in lecture.
 The textbook is your primary source of information, and any information in the assigned reading is fair game for exams.
-I strongly reading the chapter twice - once before the corresponding lectures, so that you can follow the key points in the lecture, and then once again afterwards, so that all of the details have a chance to sink in.
+I strongly suggest reading the chapter twice once before the corresponding lectures, so that you can follow the key points in the lecture, and then once again afterwards, so that all of the details have a chance to sink in.
 Work the in-text problems as you go.

-- 4. Come to lecture.
+I'm not about memorization, but you will need to understand key concepts and patterns of reactivity or you will struggle in my course. - 4.
+Come to lecture and discussion sections.
 The purpose of lecture is to highlight the most important material in each unit, to help you organize the information in a way that's logical and easy to remember, and to show how certain important themes run throughout the entire course.
 From a completely GPA-centric point of view, it makes sense to come to lecture because it helps identify what I think is most important to know, which is likely also to be what I focus on when writing exams.
-It's also your best opportunity to ask me questions about the material and the structure of the course. - 5.
+It's also your best opportunity to ask me questions about the material and the structure of the course.
+The discussion sections are designed to go into more practical detail about the content of the lecture.
+Your TAs have a good idea of what is expected to do well in the course and will push you at the level that is necessary to succeed. - 5.
 Take good notes and copy them over.
 The key to managing all of this information is to organize it well in your head.
 The book presents the material in a way that makes sense to the author; I'll present it in a way that makes sense to me.
 But your brain is likely to work in a different way.
 It's a really good idea to take notes on your reading, take notes in lecture, and re-organize them into a master set of notes that works for you. - 6.
 Study in groups.
 Studying with your friends makes studying seem less like a chore and more like a social occasion, and it'll help you keep up with the class.
 It's also a great way to identify the material that's the trickiest to grasp, so that you can ask better questions during lectures and office hours.